X

 Ashwani Gupta

 That’s right.
-For the dfc.
-You know, we appreciate DFC because at the end it is contributing to the overall trade and it is contributing to the traffic.
+I think for the DFC, we appreciate DFC because at the end it is contributing to the overall trade and it is contributing to the traffic.
 One thing which is very important for all of us to be very clear, what comes to our competitor port is because of their port competitiveness, which is draft, which is evacuation and so on and so on.
 What comes to Mundra is because of Mundra’s competitiveness of the port.
-Whether it is a vessel turnaround time, whether it is the efficiency of our ecosystem at Mundra, whether it is the draft and also our relationship with the shipping lines everywhere.
+Whether it is a vessel turnaround time, whether it is the efficiency of our ecosystem at Mundra, whether it is the draft and also our relationship with the shipping lines everywhere, right.
+Anything which comes to Mundra can also go to Vizhinjam for the transshipment.
+So that is the competitiveness in Mundra as a port.

-Right.
-Anything which comes to Mundra can also go to Vijingam for the transshipment.
-So that is the competitiveness and Mundra as a port.
 Now we can always say that catchment area for our competitor and us are different.
 So that will always continue.
-Now the question is what is the impact of TFC on us is negligible and I would say zero.
+Now the question is, what is the impact of DFC on us is negligible and I would say zero.
 Why?
-Because when it comes to the travel time, the travel time on the DFC will improve.
-But the travel time on connections to the competitor port and to the competitor ICD will remain the same as it is between mundra and other ICDs in the NCR.
+Because when it comes the travel time, the travel time on the DFC will improve.
+But the travel time on connections to the competitor port and to the competitor ICD will remain the same as it is between Mundra and other ICDs — our other ICDs in the end shuck.
+So we don’t expect the total end-to-end time using the DFC to go much less in — unless until the bottlenecks and which will take time and efforts both.

-So we don’t expect the total end to end time using the DFC to go much less until the bottlenecks and which will take time and efforts both.
-But more than that, the only competitiveness which may come is from what is the cost per TU after the DFC will be started.
-Because this is where the shipping lines can say that even if Mundra has got a better draft, even if Mundra has got a better vessel turnaround time, even if Mundra has got a better services which is end to end.
-But still, you know your competition will have a competitiveness because of DFC and answer is no.
+But more than that, the only competitiveness which may come is from what is the cost per TEU after the DFC will be started.
+Because this is where the shipping lines can say that even if Mundra has got a better draft, even if Mundra has got a better vessel turnaround time, even if Mundra has got a better services which is end-to-end.
+But still, your competition will have a competitiveness because of DFC.
+And answer is no.

 Sumit Kishore

 Very clear.
-Also just a brief comment if you can make on the GPWIS volumes which have been flattish this year.
-Is that mainly because of coal not being too much invoke or what is the reason for GPWIS volume being flattish for nine months?
+Also just a brief comment if you can make on the GPWIS volumes, which have been flattish this year.
+Is that mainly because of coal not being too much invoke, or what is the reason for GPWIS volume being flattish for nine months?

 Sumit Kishore

-Extended monsoon.
-Okay.
-And flattish for nine months is again linked to which commodity.
+Extended monsoon, okay.
+And flattish for nine months is again linked to which commodity?

 Ashwani Gupta

-So no change in commodity mix so it will remain flat.
-I mean, you know we, I mean we were thinking and we wanted to take your feedback also.
-I mean we started communicating about gpwis when you know the Indian policy was talking about increase in the GPWIs and increase in the participation of private players in GPWIs.
-And we were very bullish on that.
+So no change in commodity mix.
+So it will remain flat.
+I mean, we — I mean we were thinking and we wanted to take your feedback also.
+I mean, we started communicating about GPWIS when the Indian policy was talking about increase in the GPWIS and increase in the participation of private players in GPWIS and we were very bullish on that.
 But then all of a sudden there was a pause on the policy.
-So only thing which we can do Is to run GPWIs in a very efficient way.
-But the issue comes when we want to run the GPWIS in an efficient way.

-But at the end they are connected to the main traffic of the railways.
+So only thing which we can do is to run GPWIS in a very efficient way.
+But the issue comes when we want to run the GPWIS in an efficient way, but at the end they are connected to the main traffic of the railways.
 So if GPWIS is not getting the load sometime it comes empty.
-And that’s where you will see the fluctuation of the utilization of the GWIs.
-Not because DBWIs does not have the business opportunity.
-Just because that overall ecosystem of rakes owned by Indian Railways and the rakes owned by us do not get the full optimization because of, because of import export imbalance.
+And that’s where you will see the fluctuation of the utilization of the GPWIS.
+Not because GPWIS does not have the business opportunity, just because that overall ecosystem of rakes owned by Indian Railways and the rakes owned by us do not get the full optimization because of import/export imbalance.

 Sumit Kishore

-D Muthukumaran
+D. Muthukumaran

 Sumit Kishore

-D Muthukumaran
+D. Muthukumaran

 Sumit Kishore

-D Muthukumaran
+D. Muthukumaran

 No.